 Motor commission complaints

-The Financial Conduct Authority (FCA) have given lenders until after 4 December 2025 before they start responding to certain complaints involving motor commission.
+You can make a complaint about this, but the Financial Conduct Authority (FCA) has paused responses to these complaints.
+They've given all lenders until 31 May 2026 before they must start responding to complaints about motor commission.

-Make a motor commission information request
+Make a complaint or information request

 Make a commission complaint

 Before you start, make sure you have everything you need to complete it in one go.
-There is no save button.

 You'll need: